hutchutchutch/rag/README.md

    ```bash
    pnpm install
    ```
-   Installs all dependencies across the monorepo, linking shared libraries if any exist in packages/.
+   Installs dependencies across the entire monorepo.

 2. **Local Docker**

-   From infra/, run:
+   In `infra/`, run:
    ```bash
    docker compose up --build
    ```
-   This can spin up Neo4j, backend (Express + LangGraph), and frontend (Vite).
+   This spins up Neo4j, PostgreSQL, LocalStack (S3 emulation), backend (Express + LangGraph), frontend (Vite).

-   Alternatively, each app can be run individually, e.g.:
+   Alternatively, run them separately:
    ```bash
    pnpm --filter=backend dev
    pnpm --filter=frontend dev
    ```
-   Make sure you have a local or Docker-based instance of Neo4j if the backend depends on it.

 3. **AWS ECS Deployment**

-   `infra/aws/ecs-neo4j-config/` or a Terraform module might define how to deploy Neo4j on ECS.
+   The folder `infra/aws/ecs-neo4j-config/` or any Terraform/Copilot scripts define how to host Neo4j in ECS.

-   The backend and frontend can each be built/pushed to ECR and run as ECS services.
+   The backend and frontend each have Dockerfiles you can build/push to ECR, then define ECS services.

-   S3 and any other services (like Amazon OpenSearch) also get configured here or in your separate IaC repo.
+   S3, PostgreSQL, and other resources can be configured via AWS console or IaC in the same folder.

-4. **Credentials & Environment Variables**
+4. **Credentials & Env Variables**

-   Store AWS credentials, S3 bucket name, Google OAuth client secrets, and Neo4j connection info in a .env or pass them in from CI secrets / ECS Task Definitions.

-   For dev, you might have a .env in apps/backend or pass them to Docker Compose.
-For production, use ECS secrets or Parameter Store.
+   Manage environment variables (S3 buckets, Google OAuth secrets, Gemini API keys) through `.env` in dev and ECS secrets in production.

 5. **Google Drive to S3 Flow**
    - User authenticates with Google
    - Backend retrieves a list of drive files
    - User selects files to upload
-   - Backend pulls selected files, optionally chunking or analyzing them, then stores them in S3
+   - Backend pulls selected files, chunks them, and stores in S3
-   - Optionally, LangGraph nodes handle chunking + embedding, storing vectors in OpenSearch or Neo4j
+   - LangGraph nodes handle chunking + embedding, storing vectors in Neo4j and PostgreSQL

-6. **How Vector Search & Gemini Embeddings Fit In**
-   - Gemini provides embeddings for user documents or queries.
-   - The backend calls an API to transform text to vector form.
-   - OpenSearch or Neo4j can store these vectors.
-The backend's retrieval logic might do:
-     - Convert user query to vector
-     - Compare with document vectors in OpenSearch or in Neo4j's vector store
-     - Combine results with graph-based relationships or re-rank them for the user

 ---

+## RAG System Features

+1. **Document Processing**:
+   - Upload markdown documents directly or import from Google Drive.
+   - Automatic chunking of documents for efficient processing.
+   - Storage in S3 with metadata in Neo4j.

+2. **Dual Vector Storage**:
+   - Store embeddings in both Neo4j graph database and PostgreSQL with pgvector extension.
+   - Compare retrieval results from both sources for improved accuracy.

+3. **Gemini Embeddings**:
+   - Generate high-quality embeddings using Google's Gemini model.
+   - Store and retrieve embeddings from dual vector stores.

+4. **Chat Interface**:
+   - Ask questions about uploaded documents.
+   - System retrieves relevant context from vector stores.
+   - LangGraph orchestrates the retrieval and answer generation process.

+5. **Vector Store Visualization**:
+   - View document chunks and their vector representations.
+   - Visualize similarity between chunks for better understanding.

+---

 ## Production Considerations

 1. **Dockerfiles**
-   - Each app has a dev (Dockerfile.dev) and a production (Dockerfile).
-   - Production often uses multi-stage builds for minimal images.
+   - Each app's Dockerfile (production) is likely multi-stage, building minimal images for ECS.

 2. **ECS**
-   - We push each Docker image (frontend, backend, possibly a custom Neo4j) to ECR, then define ECS tasks/services.
-   - `infra/aws/ecs-neo4j-config/` manages persistent volumes or EFS for Neo4j data.
+   - Push images to ECR, define tasks for backend, frontend, plus the Neo4j container.
+   - Store document data in S3, connect to PostgreSQL for secondary vector storage.

 3. **Security**
-   - Storing secrets in ECS Task Definitions or AWS Secrets Manager, not in .env committed to the repo.
+   - Keep secrets in AWS Secrets Manager or ECS Task Definition secrets.
-   - Proper IAM roles for S3, OpenSearch, etc.
+   - Use IAM roles to allow the backend container to read/write S3, query databases, etc.

 ---

+## Technology Stack

+This RAG system uses:

+- **Frontend**:
+  - React with TypeScript for type-safe components
+  - Vite for fast development and optimized builds
+  - React Router for navigation between features
+  - Axios for API communication with the backend

+- **Backend**:
+  - Express.js with TypeScript for a robust API server
+  - Neo4j database for graph-based data relationships
+  - PostgreSQL with pgvector for secondary vector storage
+  - RESTful API design with structured controllers and models
+  - Google Gemini for embeddings and text generation

+- **Infrastructure**:
+  - Turborepo + pnpm for consolidated multi-app dev
+  - Docker for local dev/prod builds
+  - Neo4j on AWS ECS to store document relationships and embeddings
+  - S3 for storing document files
+  - PostgreSQL with pgvector for comparison vector storage
+  - LangGraph in the backend to orchestrate the RAG workflow

-## Getting Started with the RAG System
+## Getting Started

 ### Prerequisites

 - Node.js v18+ and pnpm
 - Docker and Docker Compose
 - Google Gemini API key
-- OpenAI API key

 ### Setup